All Episodes

 You got the Tampa Bay Buccaneers.

-Anything else you're gonna be winning?
+Anything else you're going to be winning?

 Your baseball team's been doing well.